 2022 Journal of Equity Conference: Equity.
 Charity and Governance

-CLAANZ is delighted to support the second John Emerson AM Oration, which will hosted by the Charities and Not-For-Profit Committee of the Legal Practice Section of the Law Council of Australia in Melbourne on 30 November 2021, and will be live-streamed.
-The Oration will be delivered by Professor Ann O’Connell (Melbourne Law School and Senior Member, Administrative Appeals Tribunal) and chaired by Seak-King Huang, Chair of the Not-for-Profit and Legal Practice and Charities Committee, Legal Practice Section.
-Registration is free, but tickets are limited.
-Registration closes on 29 November 2021.
-Full event details, and the link to register can be found on the Law Council of Australia's website.
+CLAANZ supported the second John Emerson AM Oration, hosted by the Charities and Not-For-Profit Committee of the Legal Practice Section of the Law Council of Australia.
+The Oration was delivered by Professor Ann O’Connell (Melbourne Law School and Senior Member, Administrative Appeals Tribunal) and chaired by Seak-King Huang, Chair of the Not-for-Profit and Legal Practice and Charities Committee, Legal Practice Section.

 Global Citizen and ACNC – Public Benevolent Institution Decision

-The AAT recently determined that a charity can be a public benevolent institution (with a purpose of relieving poverty) where that charity pursues its purpose by way of a holistic range of education, advocacy and lobbying activities designed to elicit financial commitments and policy changes from governments and philanthropists.
-This represents a large shift from the current practice.
-Find out more
+The AAT determined that a charity can be a public benevolent institution (with a purpose of relieving poverty) where that charity pursues its purpose by way of a holistic range of education, advocacy and lobbying activities designed to elicit financial commitments and policy changes from governments and philanthropists.
+This represented a large shift from the current practice.

 CLAANZ 2021 conference: Government and the Sector